tjfontaine/cloudnative/application-development/package-management/helm/helm.md

 # Package Management for Kubernetes Services with Helm

-## Context

-Efficient management of Kubernetes resources can be challenging.
-Kubernetes requires handing many objects: pods, services, persistent volumes, etc. In addition, the dynamic nature of the platform requires the management of many releases of each object.
-Packaging these objects into standardized and reusable deployments while simultaneously keeping track of releases is key to successful development.

 ## Helm

-Helm addresses the challenges above by providing a method for repeatable application installation through the use of charts, repositories, and releases.
+Helm addresses the package mangement for Kubernetes applications by providing a method for repeatable application installation through the use of charts, repositories, and releases.

 * Chart: a Helm package consisting of the YAML file used to described the components of complex applications designed to run in a Kubernetes cluster and searchable metadata.
 * Repository: a searchable collection of Helm charts.